The Arc-Floer conjecture for plane curves: Preliminaries on plane curves

 \begin{proof} The fact that all pairs of coprime numbers can be obtained inductively by combining previous pairs $(\kappa,r)$ and $(\kappa',r')$ into $(\kappa+\kappa', r+r')$ is a classical construction known as the Stern-Brocot tree, see \cite{gibbons2006}.
 It can also be found in the literature under the name of Farey sequence or Farey sums.
 This establishes the first part of the theorem, since this is by definition how divisors between $L$ and $L'$ are constructed.

 Consider $(0,1)$ and $(1,0)$ to be the left and right generating nodes of the Stern-Brocot tree respectively, see \cite[Figure 1]{gibbons2006}.
-The sequence of integers corresponding to the pair $(\kappa,r)$ is given by the quotients in the Euclidean algorithm of $\kappa$ and $r$ (or equivalently by the numbers defining the continued fraction expression for $\tfrac{\kappa}{r}$):
+To a pair $(\kappa,r)$ we may associate the sequence $q_1, \ldots, q_n$ of quotients in the Euclidean algorithm of $\kappa$ and $r$ (or equivalently, the numbers defining the continued fraction expression for $\tfrac{\kappa}{r}$):

 We convene that $c_{n+1} = 0$.
-Recall that the Eucliden algorithm may be written in matrix form as follows:
+Recall that the Euclidean algorithm may be written in matrix form as follows:

+The sequence $q_1, \ldots, q_n$ indicates the path to the pair $(\kappa, r)$ in the Stern-Brocot tree --- first step $q_1$ times to the right, then $q_2$ times to the left, and so on.
 Under the bijection between coprime pairs and divisors, stepping right in the Stern-Brocot tree corresponds to taking local coordinates in which the blow-up is given by $(x,y) = (x', x' y')$, and stepping left corresponds to taking local coordinates in which the blow-up is given by $(x,y) = (x' y', y')$.
 Let us define the following matrix notation for the exponents of a composition of blow-ups in this type of coordinates:

 The composition of $q_1$ blow-ups of the form $(x,y) = (x', x' y')$, followed by $q_2$ blow-ups of the form $(x,y) = (x' y', y')$, and so on corresponds to the following product of matrices: